aoyuzhang/jovo-framework/docs/README.md

 ### Install the CLI

-You can install the new Jovo CLI like this:
+You can install the new Jovo CLI like the following:

 ```sh
 $ npm install -g @jovotech/cli